 St. Ignatius is committed to educating the whole child.
 Teaching students how to manage their emotions, social interactions, and behavior is vital to fulfilling our mission.
-Students at our school are taught to follow the Path of St. Ignatius by constantly growing and learning, being loving, reverent, and being seekers of justice.
+Students at our school are taught to follow the Path of St. Ignatius by constantly growing and learning, being loving, reverent, and seekers of justice.
+Students at St. Ignatius are expected to continually strive to meet behavioral standards.
+They are taught that their actions have consequences, both personally and within the communities of which they are a part.